p-friedl/dataeng-capstone/README.md

 # Fictional Project Scope
-A fictional research institute plans to analyze the impact of the COVID-19 pandemic on the Air quality.
+A fictional research institute plans to analyze the relation of the COVID-19 pandemic to mobility.
 To achieve that they have the following data sources available:
 - COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University
 - COVID-19 Dataset from Our World in Data
 - Google Mobility Data
-- Worldwide COVID-19 dataset from the Air Quality Open Data Platform
+- Reference Data for ISO 3166-1, 3166-2 and FIPS location codes

-They plan to combine these datasets according to answer specific questions on how COVID-19, Air quality and Mobility developed over time and / or in specific countries / regions during the pandemic.
+They plan to combine these datasets according to answer specific questions on how COVID-19 and the mobility of humans developed over time and / or in specific countries / regions during the pandemic.
 It should be possible to look at these topics individually but also to put them into relation.
-For this they contracted you as Data Engineer - they want you to build up a proper data model and perform the needed ETL operations with the target to prepare the data within Amazon Redshift for further analysis.
+For this they contracted you as Data Engineer - they want you to build up a proper data model and perform the needed ETL operations with the target to prepare the data for further analysis.

 # Data Exploration